Reverse DNS PTR Checker

 - Label: Domain or IPv4 Address

-- Guidance: Use this when you manage a sending IP, custom SMTP server, or mail server identity.
+- Guidance: Use this tool when you manage a sending IP, custom SMTP server, or mail server identity.

 - Placeholder example: 192.0.2.10 or example.com